whitey-01/opinion-dynamic-simulator/README.md

       - a folder containing png's showing the evolution of the simulation (start-stage, 25%, 50%, 75%, final-stage) (stored in output/simulations/<SIMULATION_ID>/evolution_imgs)

   2. Performs a test (multiple simulations on a fixed graph and configuration).
-Creates a folder,named with an auto-generated test id, file containing:
+Creates a folder, named with an auto-generated test id, file containing:
       - a png rappresentation of the graph
       - an xml rappresentation of the graph (at the end of the process)
       - an xml file containing the output of the test (configuration, number of simulations executed, average rounds needed to reach the absorbing state)